 Are you a woman in transition?
 If you’re facing a big life change — as a successful owner or manager of a rapidly growing business, someone with a recent inheritance, or perhaps recently widowed, divorced, engaged, married, or dealing with illness — then you’re a woman in transition, and you have special financial needs.

-The pandemic forced most of us to look at our finances more closely than ever before.
-And while our usual advice is to avoid making rapid decisions while under pressure, you may have not had that luxury when the world essentially shut down in 2020.
-Now as we move into a post-pandemic new normal, it’s a perfect opportunity to reassess your situation and options.
+The COVID-19 pandemic forced most of us to look at our lives and finances more closely than ever before.
+As a new normal evolves, it’s a perfect opportunity to reassess your situation and options.
 Naturally, your first instinct is to talk with those around you.
 However, you may be receiving conflicting advice from family and friends.
-You may be struggling with grief, guilt, fear, or other powerful emotions.
-You may feel strapped for time or as if each day is an eternity, but either way, key business or personal finance issues aren’t likely to be at the top of your priority list.
-You need strategies for coping with necessary financial decisions during this life transition.
+You may struggle with grief, guilt, fear, or other powerful emotions.
+You may feel strapped for time or like each day is an eternity.
+Either way, significant business or personal finance issues aren’t likely to be at the top of your priority list.
+Instead, it would help if you had practical strategies for coping with necessary financial decisions during this life transition.

-Although each woman’s particular circumstances are different, women in transition face certain issues in common.
+Although each woman’s particular circumstances are different, women in transition face specific issues in common.